 We are not used to focusing on our breathing as long as we don't encounter problems and care for our lung health as much as we should to prevent the diseases of our respiratory system.

 November is the month to focus on two illnesses that can hinder breathing: COPD and lung cancer.
-Many health organizations specialize in preventing and treating these debilitating diseases helping those suffering, and health programs that teach proper breathing techniques to ease the burdens of the two conditions.
+To help those suffering, many health organizations specialize in preventing and treating these debilitating diseases.
+Health programs teach proper breathing techniques to ease the burdens of the two conditions.
 Still, for their work to be accomplished, individual awareness is needed to acquire better self-management skills and help reduce the severity of the illnesses.

 The VA's numbers show that nearly 8,000 veterans are diagnosed and treated for lung cancer each year, and around 900,000 are at risk for lung cancer.
 The VA's yearly estimate for COPD is approximately 500,000 diagnosed patients.